Skip to main content

 Agencies and High-Volume Operations

 If your team manages dozens of events per month across multiple clients, you need unlimited seats, high-volume concept generation, and dedicated support.
-Integration with your existing tools (CRM, invoicing, communication) matters more at this scale.

 What to prioritize: Unlimited team seats, high concept volume, dedicated onboarding, and priority support.
 You also need robust role-based permissions so team members only access their assigned events.